DeveloperVishnuVardhan/Color-Constancy-Research/README.md

 * Layer-5: A simple Linear regressio layer with a three dimensional output.

-**Dataset used:**
+#### Dataset used:
 * Shi-Gehler and SFU subset.

-**Learning process**
+#### Learning process:
-1. Resize the Images to 1200 X 1200.
+* Resize the Images to 1200 X 1200.
-2. Extracting non-overlapping patches each of size 32 X 32.
+* Extracting non-overlapping patches each of size 32 X 32.
-3. Perform contrast normalization using histogram streching.
+* Perform contrast normalization using histogram streching.
-4. Train the Model in a 3-Fold cross validation setting.
+* Train the Model in a 3-Fold cross validation setting.
-5. Assign illuminant ground truth to each patch associated to the Image which it belongs.(**Which we need to Figure out**)
+* Assign illuminant ground truth to each patch associated to the Image which it belongs.(**Which we need to Figure out**)
-6. Using the Euclidean loss as loss function in this process.
+* Using the Euclidean loss as loss function in this process.
-7. Fine tune the Model using Angular loss by adding knowledge about the way local estimates are pooled to generate a single global estimate for each image. (**Need to be figured out**)
+* Fine tune the Model using Angular loss by adding knowledge about the way local estimates are pooled to generate a single global estimate for each image. (**Need to be figured out**)

+#### Preprocessing steps:
+* Images in the Shi-Gehler dataset are resized to 1200 X 1200 and MCC is removed from every image.
+* The top 100 Brightest patches from each Image are extracted.

 ### Codebase-structure
 **Models.py:** Contains the code to build the Models used in the task.